 Burden-Reduced Cleft Lip and Palate Care and Healing

 Orofacial clefts, or cleft lip and palate, are the most frequent craniofacial malformations in newborns (1:700 births) with no existing effective preventive measures.
 The project aims to develop a smartphone image-based method for a three-dimensional (3D) shape computation of the cleft.
-This enables three ground-breaking new treatment regimes: 1) A quantifiable correlation between the cleft shape, the optimal time point for surgery and its outcome; 2) A fully digital fabrication of individualized orthopaedic palatal plates that help to reduce the cleft size before surgery; 3) The closure of the malformation of lip and palate in one single surgical intervention instead of multiple ones.
+This enables three ground-breaking new treatment regimes: 1) A quantifiable correlation between the cleft shape, the optimal time point for surgery and its outcome; 2) A fully digital fabrication of individualised orthopaedic palatal plates that help to reduce the cleft size before surgery; 3) The closure of the malformation of lip and palate in one single surgical intervention instead of multiple ones.

-The digital 3D shape of the cleft will be reconstructed with photogrammetry and data-driven algorithms, guiding the computation of individualized palatal orthopaedic plates that can then be fabricated with 3D printing.
+The digital 3D shape of the cleft will be reconstructed with photogrammetry and data-driven algorithms, guiding the computation of individualised palatal orthopaedic plates that can then be fabricated with 3D printing.
 A neural network will be added to compute the 3D geometry from sparse or single-view inputs.
 To support the data-driven algorithms, we will construct a large data set of intraoral images and corresponding plaster casts from palatal impressions.
-The 3D printing of palatal plates and surgical method for one-step surgical repair are already in clinical use in the involved clinics in Basel and Warsaw.
-Thus, the novel treatment regimen will be ready for clinical use and scalability directly after successful development of the innovation of a touchless cleft shape computation.
+The 3D printing of palatal plates and surgical methods for one-step surgical repair are already in clinical use in the involved clinics in Basel and Warsaw.
+Thus, the novel treatment regimen will be ready for clinical use and scalability directly after the successful development of the innovation of a touchless cleft shape computation.

-Not only will this project reduce the treatment burden and cost, increasing its applicability in low-income settings, it further allows for optimal social reintegration of children with cleft lip and palate.
+Not only will this project reduce the treatment burden and cost, increasing its applicability in low-income settings, it further allows for the optimal social reintegration of children with cleft lip and palate.

 Banner image above: A surgeon examines an intraoral scan of a patient's cleft palate.